fransan6/simple_warehouse/NOTES.md

 I spent plenty of the time in the beginning going through the code, researching anything I didn't know and using pry, when necessary, to see exactly what a value was.

-In the vein of OOP, it made sense to create a Crate class and follow the skeleton in creating the other commands.Given that the warehouse is managing a crate's placement and its existence, it makes sense to keep logic in there for validating if a crate can fit or (going forward) locating or removing a crate.
+In the vein of OOP, it made sense to create a Crate class and follow the skeleton in creating the other commands.
+Given that the warehouse is managing a crate's placement and its existence, it makes sense to keep logic in there for validating if a crate can fit or (going forward) locating or removing a crate.
 I followed the user stories as set out in the README and continued with RSpec.

 I started with how to initialise a user-created warehouse, the init command, and moved onto viewing a warehouse.
 I tested throughout and it was excellent in catching any issues.
 After that, it was creating Crate and storing a crate in said warehouse.
 There are lots of (edge) cases to consider with something like this.

 Other than the time spent on figuring out what the code was doing and getting to grips with RSpec, the store command's and the subsequent logic in the warehouse proved more timely than anticipated, making sure I tried to accommodate for multiple cases and getting coordinates right.
 As I mention in improvements, I believe there could be some refactoring here.

-#### Initial thoughts
+### Initial thoughts

 The `command_line_interface` class shows each instance of a subclass command (e.g. an instance of `Help` or `Init`), being passed an instance of a new `warehouse` (line 41) and then immediately running `execute`, so this suggested using this `warehouse` within `execute` when necessary.

-The empty, provided `init` method in Warehouse threw me initially.
+The empty provided `init` method in Warehouse threw me initially.
 With `warehouse` being passed to `Init` from the command line interface, there is already an instance of Warehouse so this suggested creating a warehouse skeleton and then init adds the actual width, height and grid properties.

 ---

-#### Improvements
+### Improvements

 **Major**